 - International Bar Association: Human Rights Institute, Guidelines on International Human Rights Fact-Finding Visits and Reports (“Lund-London Guidelines”), 1 June 2009.
 (Note: The International Bar Association’s Human Rights Institute in conjunction with the Raoul Wallenberg Institute, launched this set of human rights fact-finding guidelines during a conference at the British Institute of International and Comparative Law, London, on 1 June 2009.
 The guidelines are the result of several years’ work and wide consultation.
 They arose out of concern that, despite there being no agreed international standards for human rights fact-finding reporting, such reports are frequently referred to by courts and tribunals as evidence of the facts alleged in them, as well as by governments, NGOs and other interested people.
 The guidelines aim to fill this gap by setting an agreed international standard of good practice in the conduct of fact-finding visits and in the compilation of reports.
 More information is available on the website http://www.factfindingguidelines.org.)

-- International Commission of Jurists, Trial Observation Manual, 2002.
+- International Commission of Jurists, Trial Observation Manual-Practitioners’ Guide No. 5, 2009.
 (Note: Intended as a practical tool for ICJ trial observers.
-The manual incorporates insights from similar guides developed by the UN and other NGOs and specifically addresses instances where the independence or impartiality of judges and lawyers is threatened or fair standards are not guaranteed.)
+The manual incorporates insights from similar guides developed by the UN and other NGOs and specifically addresses instances where the independence or impartiality of judges and lawyers is threatened or fair standards are not guaranteed.
+It includes analysis of international standards on the right to remedy of victims of human rights violations and combating impunity.)

 - International Law Association.
 “The Belgrade International Rules of Procedure for International Human Rights Fact-Finding Missions,” in American Journal of International Law 75, No. 1 (1981): 163-165.